 Getting Started: Online banks like CIT Bank have the best rates for savings accounts, money markets, and CDs.

 Highlights of Safe Investments:

-- You won’t get rich with these investments, but they have a place in your portfolio
+- You won’t get rich with these options due to the low interest rates, but they have a place in your investment portfolio

 - Inflation may exceed the interest that you earn

-- Savings accounts and money markets are ideal for money that you may need to access quickly
+- Savings accounts and money markets are ideal liquid assets for the money you may need to access quickly

-Using your assets to produce income is an essential part of building wealth.
-Regardless of whether you are looking to use your assets to generate money for living expenses or simply to grow your wealth faster, there are a lot of different possibilities.
+Using your assets to generate multiple income streams is essential for building wealth and pursuing financial independence.
+Regardless of whether you’re looking to use your income-producing assets to generate money for living expenses or simply to grow your wealth faster, there are a lot of different possibilities.

 While this is not an all-inclusive list, this does cover many of the most common options.
-Once you’ve read through the article, pick a few options that seem like a good fit for you and get started.
+So pick a few options that seem like a good fit for you and get started.